 Is Risotto Gluten-Free?

-Gluten is a protein found in wheat, barley and rye and these grains' derivatives.
-Since risotto prepared with rice (which is naturally gluten-free), and usually mixed veggies and perhaps some meat or seafood, risotto is generally gluten-free.
+Gluten is a group of proteins found in wheat, barley and rye and these grains' derivatives.
+Because risotto prepared with rice (which is naturally gluten-free), and usually mixed veggies and perhaps some meat or seafood, risotto is generally gluten-free.